beratcmn/bucf/README.md

 ## Point is

 I create bucf around my needs and update according to that.
 I hope it can grow to a point to replicate my own website :P

+## If you are crazy enough

+Download the bucf.min.css file and simply link it.
+Soon i'll add a simple documantation.